reaganmcf/elysia-http-problem/README.md

 # elysia-http-problem-json

-A simple plugin for Elysia that turns errors into nice JSON problem responses.
+A simple plugin for Elysia that turns errors into RFC 7807 Problem Details JSON responses.

 ## Install